 After the first maxillary surgery, the lower surgery was done in one surgical visit.
-The patient had prominent lingual tori and the option was given to the patient to remove the tori.
+The patient had prominent lingual tori and the option to remove it was given to the patient.
 The patient had no discomfort or problem with the tori, so they were left.
-The edentulation of the mandibular teeth and implant placement was accomplished based upon the CAT scan-generated surgical guide.
-The mandibular surgical guide was placed intraorally to ensure that the maxillary provisional would line up with the lower guide, which was based upon the diagnostic wax-up (Figure 18).
+The edentulation of the mandibular teeth and implant placement was accomplished based upon the CAT scangenerated surgical guide.
+The mandibular surgical guide was placed intraorally to ensure that the maxillary provisional would line up with the lower guide, which was based upon the diagnostic wax-up (Fig. 18).